1forh/forh-template/README.md

 This command runs a shell script and installs NPM and Bower dependencies.

+##Configuration

+All Gulp task configuration is done in `gulp/config.js`

 ## Useful Commands

 `npm start` serves `build/` at: `http://localhost:4000`.